common-tater/wkwebview-webrtc-shim/readme.md

 Then drag the folder called "WKWebViewWebRTCShim" into your xcode project and import these frameworks:

-- CFNetwork.framework
-- Security.framework
-- CoreGraphics.framework
-- QuartzCore.framework
-- GLKit.framework
-- OpenGLES.framework
+- libc++.dylib
-- CoreMedia.framework
+- libz.1.2.5.dylib
 - AVFoundation.framework
-- CoreAudio.framework
 - AudioToolbox.framework
-- CoreVideo.framework
-- VideoToolbox.framework
-- libsqlite3.dylib
-- libstdc++.6.dylib
-- libicucore.dylib
-- libz.1.2.5.dylib
-- libc++.dylib
+- CoreMedia.framework

 ## Example
 This code shows how to create and shim a WKWebView.